Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Simulations

-The performance is compared in terms of the MSE of the matrix estimation, defined as where $\Amat$ is the matrix that is estimated and $\hat{\Amat}$ is the estimator, and in terms of the F-score.
-The F-score measures the error probability in the connectivity of the matrices $\Bmat$ and $\Gmat$, which represent the sparsity pattern, and is given by \cite{Egilmez_Pavez_Ortega_2017} \be \textrm{FS}= \frac{2\textrm{tp}}{2\textrm{tp}+\textrm{fp} +\textrm{fn}}, \ee which is based on true-positive (tp), false-positive (fp), and false-negative (fn) probabilities of detection of graph edges in the estimated Laplacian compared to the ground truth support of the Laplacian matrix.
+The performance is compared in terms of the MSE of the matrix estimation, defined as $\frac{1}{M^2}\text{Trace}((\hat{\Amat}-\Amat)^{T}(\hat{\Amat}-\Amat))$, where $\Amat$ is the matrix that is estimated and $\hat{\Amat}$ is the estimator, and in terms of the F-score.
+The F-score measures the error probability in the connectivity of the matrices $\Bmat$ and $\Gmat$ that represent the sparsity pattern, and is given by \cite{Egilmez_Pavez_Ortega_2017} \be \textrm{FS}= \frac{2\textrm{tp}}{2\textrm{tp}+\textrm{fp} +\textrm{fn}}, \ee which is based on true-positive (tp), false-positive (fp), and false-negative (fn) probabilities of detection of graph edges in the estimated Laplacian compared to the ground truth support of the Laplacian matrix.
 This F-score takes values between $0$ and $1$, where $1 $ indicates perfect classification, i.e. all the connections and disconnections between the nodes in the underlying ground-truth graphs are correctly identified.
-We present the \ac{mse} and F-score of the different estimators of $\Gmat$ and $\Bmat$ as a function of the \ac{snr}, defined as where $N=800$ in all simulations.
-In the following, we present the results of two scenarios, where the measurements were generated using 1) the \ac{dlpf} model (Subsection \ref{scenario2_subsec}); and 2) the \ac{ac} model (Subsection \ref{AC_mes_subsec}).
+We present the \ac{mse} and F-score of the different estimators of $\Gmat$ and $\Bmat$ as a function of the \ac{snr}, defined as ${\text{SNR}} = 10\log(\frac{1}{MN \sigma^{2}} \sum_{n=0}^{N-1}\left| \pvec[n]+j\qvec[n]\right|^2)$, where $N=800$ in all simulations.
+All simulations are averaged over 100 Monte-Carlo simulations for each scenario.